atata-framework/atata-webdriversetup/README.md

 **Atata.WebDriverSetup** is a C#/.NET library that sets up browser drivers for Selenium WebDriver, e.g. `chromedriver`, `geckodriver`, etc.
-Basically, it provides functionality similar to Java `WebDriverManager`.
+Basically, it provides functionality similar to Selenium Manager or Java `WebDriverManager`.

 *The package targets .NET Standard 2.0, which supports .NET 5+, .NET Framework 4.6.1+ and .NET Core/Standard 2.0+.*